-Estimates of average income for 2013/14 were published by the Office for National Statistics on 16th December 2016.
+Estimates of average income for small areas are published every couple of years.
 The geographic scale of the small areas is the MSOA (Middle Layer Super Output Area).
 In Wakefield, each MSOA contains around 3,300 dwellings, or 7,400 people.

-Across the district, the average gross weekly income in 2013/14 ranged from £540 in Featherstone and the Kinsley and Fitzwilliam area to £960 in Sandal.
-The gap is less marked when the effects of taxes, other outgoings and household size are accounted for, with the average equivalised net weekly income in 2013/14 ranging from £410 in the Kinsley and Fitzwilliam area to £660 in Sandal.
-Over the last nine years, the largest increases in average equivalised net weekly income have been in Glasshoughton; Ferry Fryston; Hemsworth; and Normanton areas.
-Despite this progress, the gap between the highest and lowest income areas hasn’t changed greatly.
+Across the district, the average gross annual income in 2015/16 ranged from £29,300 in the Lupset area to £59,300 in Sandal.
+The gap is less marked when the effects of taxes, other outgoings and household size are accounted for, with the average equivalised net annual income in 2015/16 ranging from £21,400 in the Lupset area to £34,900 in Sandal.